arcboundrav/evodom/README.md

 play area.

-Additionally, if the Piece has a Consequence containing Effects to resolve automatically when it is played---those Effects are resolved;
+Additionally, if the Piece has a Consequence containing Effects to resolve automatically when it is played—those Effects are resolved;
 and, finally, if the Piece has instructions to follow, then those instructions are followed.